RunestoneInteractive/httlads/_sources/Happiness/exploring.rst

    #.
 If you tried to copy/paste the functions from above you likely ran into some errors.
 Check the ranges carefully and remember what sheets does when you copy and paste.
 If you insist on copy/pasting then you are going to have to use $ to get it right.
 But you'll have to figure that out.

 #.
-One great way to get an overview of the data visually is to make a \ |STYLE0|\ .
+One great way to get an overview of the data visually is to make a **choropleth**.
 A choropleth combines the geographic data with some other data such as the happiness score.
 Google sheets make it very easy to graph data by country.

    #.
 Click on the insert graph icon
    #.
 Choose Geo Chart